Forest - Change

 Hint of Madness

-Nanik jokes with me, as she often does.
+Nanik jokes with me, as she often does, but something is wrong in me.

 I feel rivers of anger.